-Justin Emeka: No question, Jabri is.
+Justin Emeka: No question, Jabir is.
 I mean his movements, he’s got a natural grace.
 He’s got a more natural sense of rhythm.
 That comes from his mama.
 I mean his mama is a dancer to the bone.
 I don’t have that in my family.
 He has his mother and also my coordination and athleticism, so he gets the best of both of us.
 At the same time, I don’t feel like he’s really tapped into his potential as a dancer.
-His mother always says like, “Jabri, you can really dance.”
-But if you see him Jenga, Jabri has really beautiful Jenga.
+His mother always says like, “Jabir, you can really dance.”
+But if you see him Jenga, Jabir has really beautiful Jenga.

 Talk about moving like water.
 It’s like watching a cloud move when I see you.
 I remember you asking a question like: “Am I going slow enough?”
 You were like, “No.” At that point I really started imitating you and the fluidity that you have within your body.
 It’s scary, because it’s just there.
 You look like you are Capoeira.
 What other forms of expression do you incorporate into dance?